YScript/GALAMOST-5/docs/_build/html/_sources/forcefield-bonded-bond.rst.txt

 Description:

-   Function of bond interactions could be either one called from bond interaction function libary, or a self-defined device function.
+   Function of bond interactions could be either the one called from bond interaction function libary, or the one defined by user himself.
    Bond interaction function libary contains harmonic function named as 'harmonic'.

-   Harmonic function
+   Harmonic function (harmonic)
     .. math::
         :nowrap: